SDawson777/nimbus-cms/docs/DEPLOYMENT.md

 The server now supports additional environment variables to harden runtime behavior.
 These should be set in your deployment environment (not committed to source control).

-- `CORS_ORIGINS` (comma-separated list) — when set, the API will only accept requests from the listed origins.
+- `CORS_ORIGINS` (comma-separated list) — required in production.
+The API rejects boot if the variable is missing or empty outside local development.
 Example: `https://app.example.com,https://studio.example.com`.
-If not set, a safe development default of `http://localhost:3000,http://localhost:5173` is used.
+Locally the server falls back to `http://localhost:3000,http://localhost:5173` for convenience.
 - `JWT_SECRET` — secret used to sign admin session tokens.
-Must be provided in production and rotated regularly.
+Must be ≥32 random characters; production boot now fails if the secret is weak or missing.
+Rotate regularly.
 - `PREVIEW_SECRET` — secret compared against the `X-Preview-Secret` header or `?secret=` query param before draft content is returned.
 Required when preview mode is exposed.
 - `ADMIN_LOGIN_RATE_LIMIT_WINDOW_MS` & `ADMIN_LOGIN_RATE_LIMIT_MAX` — configure the admin login rate limiter window (ms) and max requests per window.
 Defaults: `60000` (1 minute) and `8` respectively.
 - `ANALYTICS_RATE_LIMIT_WINDOW_MS` & `ANALYTICS_RATE_LIMIT_MAX` — configure rate limiting for analytics event ingestion.
 Defaults: `60000` (1 minute) and `60` respectively.